quaipsolutions/asterisk/README.md

 The asterisk configuration is on /etc/asterisk and de image create official sample files, If you want to use a customized asterisk configuration, you can create your alternative configuration directory on the host machine and then mount that directory location as /etc/asterisk inside the asterisk container:

-$ docker run --expose-all --name some-asterisk -v /my/custom/folder/asterisk:/etc/asterisk
+$ docker run --expose-all --restart-always --name some-asterisk -v /my/custom/folder/asterisk:/etc/asterisk